- Fort William

 Yes, there is an onsite restaurant and snacks are available.

-The Jacobite Steam Train has not told us if they are fully wheelchair friendly.
+No, The Jacobite Steam Train is not wheelchair friendly.

-The Jacobite Steam Train has not told us if they are fully pushchair friendly.
+No, The Jacobite Steam Train have stated they are not pushchair friendly.

 The Jacobite Steam Train has not told us if they are dog friendly.